-Products are listed on the Evaluated Products List (EPL), along with their Test Report Summary (TRS).
-Products successfully passing certification can voluntarily display the IoT Security Trust Mark cybersecurity binary label, indicating that the product has met the Baseline IoT Requirements (BRs).
-This includes their live STM Quick Response (QR) code, issued by the DA, for their product packaging and/or marketing material for the duration of their active certification, these link digitally to their product on the official IoT STM EPL enabling IoT purchasers, consumers and users to quickly check attribution and confirm currency of certification at any point in time (using the IoT STM “traffic light system” of certified (green), suspended (amber) or expired (red)).
+Products are listed on the Cyber Trust Mark Evaluated Products List (EPL), along with their Test Report Summary (TRS).
+Products successfully passing certification can voluntarily display the Security Trust Mark cybersecurity label, indicating that the product has met the Baseline IoT Requirements (BRs).
+This includes their live STM Quick Response (QR) code, issued by the DA, for their product packaging and/or marketing material for the duration of their active certification, these link digitally to their product on the official STM EPL enabling IoT purchasers, consumers and users to quickly check attribution and confirm currency of cyber certification at any point in time (using the STM “traffic light system” of certified (green), suspended (amber) or expired (red)).
 STM supports ISO/IEC 22603-1 compliance with digital labelling for countries that accept this.
-Proactive IoT vendors that focus on incorporating higher value added levels of security in their products are rewarded through the multi-tiered STM “nutrition” labelling system, for those that go beyond the minimum Baseline Requirements by delivering additional highly desirable features in their security claims.
+Proactive IoT vendors that focus on incorporating higher value added levels of cyber security in their products are rewarded through the multi-tiered STM “nutrition” labelling system, for those that go beyond the minimum cyber Baseline Requirements by delivering additional highly desirable features in their security claims.
 The peer reviewed academic (University College London and Australian National University) research referenced in the journal publication titled: The impact of IoT security labelling on consumer product choice and willingness to pay (citation).
 And in March 2022 a paper published by the Australian Department of Prime Minister and Cabinet titled: Stay Smart ~ Helping consumers choose cyber secure smart devices (citation).
-Have in-part informed the development of the STM voluntary label.
+Have in-part informed development of the STM voluntary label.

 The IoT Security Trust Mark™ scheme is voluntary for participating vendors, the scheme is funded via this participation.
 While external funding and financial donations of support are appreciated the STM scheme existence and endurance is not contingent on any such external funding source(s) or budgets.
-Financial investment and co-contribution to-date has been independently provided by members of the Scheme Senior Executive, none of whom are related to IoT product manufacturers or vendors.
+Financial investment and co-contribution to-date has been independently provided by members of the Scheme Senior Executive, none of whom are related to OT/IoT smart device product manufacturers or vendors.